 Smith, A. A. W., 2004.
 Identification and tracking of marine objects for collision risk estimation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: